techwithshadab/shadabh.github.io/_pages/about.md

 ---

-Shadab is a Data Scientist at [The Math Company](https://themathcompany.com).
-Before, he worked as an Associate Data Scientist at [Proven Consult](https://provenconsult.com) and a Systems Engineer (Data Science) at [Infosys Ltd](https://www.infosys.com/).
+Shadab is an Assistant Manager-Data Science at [Genpact](http://genpact.com/).
+Before, he worked as a Data Scientist at [The Math Company](https://themathcompany.com), an Associate Data Scientist at [Proven Consult](https://provenconsult.com) and a Systems Engineer (Data Science) at [Infosys Ltd](https://www.infosys.com/).
 He has earned a Post Graduate Diploma in Data Science from the International Institute of Information Technology (India) and a Bachelor of Technology degree in Computer Science and Engineering from Dr. A.P.J.
 Abdul Kalam Technical University (India). <br/>
 <br/>
 His area of research interests include:
 * Quantum Machine Learning